khoaxuantu/-NTUST--Python-Programming-Tutorials/HW07/README.md

 - Check if the following condition is true or not:
 - (year%400 == 0) or ((year%4 == 0) and (year%100 != 0))
 - If true, print "Leap Year"; if not, print "Regular Year".
-- The output should be looks like the attached image.